sparkdotfi/spark-rewards/README.md

 ### 2. **Epoch Management**
    - Claims are organized into distinct epochs.
-   - Administrators can enable, disable, or increment epochs to manage claim periods.
+   - Administrators can enable or disable epochs to manage claim periods.

 ### 3. **Cumulative Claim Tracking**
    - The Merkle root can be updated, with claims tracked cumulatively across epochs.
+   - This enables ongoing distributions without users having to claim every single distribution, as rewards accumulate.
+      - For example, if this contract is used for weekly rewards a user doesn't need to claim each separately week, but can choose to claim all accumulated rewards after 4 weeks for example, reducing the necessary transactions for a user.

 ### 4. **External Wallet For Rewards**
    - The contract pulls tokens from a specified wallet for claims.
    - Administrators can set or update the wallet address.

-### 5. **Admin Controls**
+### 5. **Role Based Controls**
-   - Only the owner can:
+   - There are distinct roles that can be granted to actors or smart contracts to:
      - Update the Merkle root.
      - Manage epoch status (enable/disable).
+     - Set rewards wallet.

 ## Functions